wendyverdonk93/docs/content/faq/getting-started/glossary.md

 An entity (individual or organization) that makes use of another entity's product or service offering.
 In our terminology, a customer is the beneficiary of goods and services provided by merchants that use MultiSafepay's payment services.

 ### Closed-loop gift card
 A gift card which can only be used at a single merchant/vendor.

+### CVC
+A card CVC (Card Verification Code) number is a 3 or 4 digit code used as an additional security feature for card not present transactions.
+For some cards like MAESTRO, this may not be required.
+CVC is also not required for recurring transactions.

 ### Issuer
 The company that provided the card.
 Usually this is the customer's bank.
 For many payment methods, the issuer guarantees the funding of the transaction.